Benefits

 - Adjustment agreement

-- Health promotion reimbursement and health promotion hour
+- Health promotion reimbursement and reimbursement of healthcare and medication costs

 - Priority entitlement to a greater degree of employment